Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 6.0.12 =
 * Improvement: allow submenu in back-end react application
+* Improvement: Skip value update when no change has been made

 = 6.0.11 =
 * Fix: on some environments, the HTTP_X_WP_NONCE is not available in the code, changed logged in check to accomodate such environments